 The development and commercialization of new products is highly competitive.
 We expect that we, and any future collaborators, will face significant competition from major pharmaceutical companies, specialty pharmaceutical companies and biotechnology companies worldwide with respect to any of our product candidates that we, or any future collaborators, may seek to develop or commercialize in the future.
-For example, other pharmaceutical companies may commence development efforts for product candidates targeting the same indications as vilobelimab, including HS, severe COVID-19, AAV, PG or indications in the oncology field including cSCC, or any other indications we may target.
-For a detailed analysis of the competitive environment in which we operate.
+For example, other pharmaceutical companies may commence development efforts for product candidates targeting the same indications as vilobelimab, including PG, severe COVID-19, cSCC, AAV, HS or any other indications we may target.
+For a detailed analysis of the competitive environment in which we operate, see "ITEM 4.
+INFORMATION ON THE COMPANY - E. Business Overview - Competition."

-If any product liability lawsuits are successfully brought against us or any of our collaboration partners, we may incur substantial liabilities and may be required to limit commercialization of our product candidates.
+If any product liability lawsuits are successfully brought against us or any of our collaboration partners, we may incur substantial liabilities and may be required to limit commercialization of our product candidates